fredhohman/fredhohman.github.io/_posts/blog/2016-01-22-journaling-in-graduate-school.md

 comments: true
 ---

-How I started a daily journal to document every day of my graduate career and why I think it's a good idea.
+How I started a daily journal to document every day of my graduate career and why I think journaling in general is a good idea.

 <!--more-->